 Department faculty make a great effort to bring in scholars from around the country and world to engage us in the latest developments in the many areas of geography.
 We do this as part of our scholarship and because we never tire of learning.
 Presentations by these scholars normally take place on Thursday afternoons from 4 to 5 pm.
 After the lectures, we engage our visitors in social events.
-The Colloquium calendar also includes the

-Professional Development series specifically for graduate students.
 As part of your professionalization and participation in the department, we expect you to attend lectures and post-lecture discussions.
-Please ensure you leave space in your calendars for all of these lectures and enroll in GEOG 4900 every quarter.
+So, please ensure you leave space in your calendars for all of these lectures.